zzhangjii/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/journey4-adwc/LabGuide3.md

 #### **STEP 6: Upload Files to Your OCI Object Store Bucket**

--   Click on your **bucket name** to open it:
+-   Click your **bucket name** to open it:

     ![](images/300/snap0014301.jpg)

--   Click on the **Upload Object** button:
+-   Click the **Upload Objects** button:

     ![](images/300/snap0014302.jpg)

--   Using the browse button or select all the files downloaded in the earlier step, click Upload and wait for the upload to complete:
+-   Drag and drop, or click  **select files**,  to select all the files downloaded in Step 1.
+Click **Upload Objects** and wait for the upload to complete:

     ![](images/300/snap0014303.jpg)

--   Repeat this for all files you downloaded for this lab.
+-   Repeat this for all files you downloaded in Step 1 for this lab.
+When the upload is complete, click **Close.**

 -   The end result should look like this with all files listed under Objects: